coatyio/coaty-swift/CONTRIBUTING.md

 `1.8.4` of [CocoaPods](https://cocoapods.org), i.e. running `pod --version`
 should yield `1.8.4` or higher.

-To build and run the Example application including the CoatySwift framework, run `pod install` on the CoatySwift `Example` folder and open the new `xcworkspace` in Xcode.
+To build and run the CoatySwiftExample application including the CoatySwift framework, run `pod install` on the CoatySwift root folder and open the new `xcworkspace` in Xcode.

 ## Generate CoatySwift documentation